OneIdentity/SafeguardPowerBI/SafeguardPasswords/README.md

 secure channel."
 ```

-You might have forgotten to import the CA X.509 certificate of your SPS appliance, as described in the [Installation and usage] section.
+You might have forgotten to import the CA X.509 certificate of your SPS appliance, as described in the [SPS Installation and usage] and [SPP Installation and usage] sections.

 ---

 If you have successfully upgraded your custom connector and tried to fetch data, but receive the following message, revisit the [Upgrading the Power BI Connector] section.

 ```
-Your version of the connector (ConnectorVersion) is not compatible with your SPS version (SPSVersion).
-For a connector version that is compatible with your SPS version, visit the official release page of the connector: https://github.com/OneIdentity/SafeguardPowerBI/releases
+Your version of the connector (ConnectorVersion) is not compatible with your SPP or SPS version (SPSVersion).
+For a connector version that is compatible with your SPP or SPS version, visit the official release page of the connector: https://github.com/OneIdentity/SafeguardPowerBI/releases
 ```